Carnegie Mellon University Africa

-Carnegie Mellon University in Africa (CMU-Africa) is introducing new models of education, research and development, and the commercialization of information and communications technology (ICT) in a region booming with opportunities.
-CMU-R is offering a Master of Science degree in Information Technology (MSIT) with a multidisciplinary curriculum that strikes a fine balance between technology, business, and innovation, preparing the next generation of IT leaders in East Africa.
+Carnegie Mellon University Africa (CMU-Africa) is introducing new models of education, research and development, and the commercialization of information and communications technology (ICT) in a region booming with opportunities.
+CMU-Africa is offering a Master of Science degree in Information Technology (MSIT) with a multidisciplinary curriculum that strikes a fine balance between technology, business, and innovation, preparing the next generation of IT leaders in East Africa.
+CMU-Africa also offers an M.S. in Electrical and Computer Engineering with strengths in telecommunications and wireless networks, mobile computing, energy systems, and information and communication technology (ICT), with a special emphasis on emerging ICT innovations and applications in Africa.

 The Carnegie Mellon College of Engineering and the School of Engineering at the University of Santiago in Chile (USACH) have a joint collaborative agreement for research and education.
 The objective of the agreement is to encourage the exchange of engineering students, faculty, and scholars pursuing and participating in mutually agreed scientific research and study; the agreement also facilitates participation in professional internships where appropriate.
 In education, the two institutions will aim to develop a "College of Engineering-USACH Future Faculty Partnership" program to facilitate the recruitment, admission, and enrollment of qualified applicants from USACH into the College of Engineering's Ph.D. programs.